treep78/ember-resources/README.md

 1. All Components look to their parent element as a source of data to bind to;
     as a result, data changes propagate 'downwards' from parent to child.
-1. Implicit in the first point is that all changes to date place in the parent.
+1. Implicit in the first point is that all changes to data take place in the parent.
 In order to effect changes to the data in a parent element, Components trigger their parents' actions; in this fashion, action invocations propagate 'upwards' from child to parent.

 ## Code-Along: Handling UI State